 Strengths: Like iBPM or DPA solutions, Bench Manufacturing Systems are designed to address very specific and complex discrete manufacturing situations.
 They provide a flexible enough toolkit and interface to various overlay and metering technologies to allow for the customization for very complex assembly processes.

 Weaknesses: As this approach is design for singularly complex discrete tasks, it is expensive to deploy and configure and therefore cannot be used widely.
 It also takes some time to implement as each situation requires designing the ergonomics of the task at hand to come up with a configuration strategy.
 Finally, this is not a mobile approach as these techniques are designed for fixed workstations that cannot be moved.

 What They Do: Connected Worker Platforms allow companies to programmatically configure business processes including data input routines on a SaaS platform, and deploy these processes to work groups via native mobile applications on tablets and phones.
 Each action an end user takes is recorded, producing a data stream that can be analyzed to improve the process.
 While workers execute, they can collaborate with each other using rich media like pictures and video.
-They can also log issues about the process they work it to contribute to its improvement.
+They can also log issues about the process as they work it to contribute to its improvement.

 When Used: Connected Worker Platforms can be used to orchestrate all types of business processes from simple checklist to complex and long running processes with lots of people and systems involved.
 They are particularly useful for deskless workers as the use of mobile apps allows procedures to be utilized and updated in places that computers are impractical.